litecart/litecart/STANDARD.md

 ## File Extensions

-  Non-HTML PHP output scripts should be named by their output format extension like the following:
+  Scripts that outputs something else but HTML should be named by their output format extension like the following:

     .php
     .json.php